Ceca Bojković on aesthetic corrections | Entertainment-breakinglatest.news-Breaking Latest News

 “The latter is the rarest!
 I use good creams and sometimes I go to a salon for a laser treatment and a massage.
 I wouldn’t tolerate needles and I don’t want any corrections.
 Once, a friend tricked me into botoxing her forehead, she’s been doing it for twenty years.
 By the way, I’m wrinkling my forehead a lot, but I can see that nothing is happening.
 I cut myself.
 Fortunately, it disappears after a few months.
 I’m looking at Nicole Kidman, the woman killed herself from the inner experience, and her face is like a mummy.” the actress once said.Source: MONDO/U.Arsić

 Svetlana once pointed out that in recent years she has much more time for herself and her family – “Now I have more time.
-But I regret that I didn’t spend more time with her in my youth, when my daughter was little, in the sweetest years I had the service of two grandparents.
+But I regret that I didn’t spend more time with my daughter when she was young, in the sweetest years I had the service of two grandparents.
 Kaja’s father Miša Žutić was an only child, I was an only child, our parents were in full force, and I gave birth to her at the age of 25.
 Only when I retired, and Kaja had already grown up and became independent, that changed.
 I have a wonderful relationship with her,” the actress admitted.

 Ceca had a daughter who followed in her footsteps, Katarina Žutić, in her first marriage with the late Miloš.
-Katarina and her colleague Anastasija Anja Mandić revealed how they once forced their parents to get married, and Kaja delighted everyone with pictures from the nudist beach:
+Katarina and her colleague Anastasija Anja Mandić revealed how they once were forced parents to get marriedand Kaja delighted everyone with pictures from the nudist beach:

 See description